HomepageISTEEdSurge

 Developing intergenerational awareness is imperative for all educators.
 The more we help Gen-Z teachers to become their best, the more we will be doing for our students.

-Silvia Breiburd is an international teacher-trainer and education consultant who advocates generationally friendly, sustainable leadership and teacher empowerment through action research and instructional coaching for school improvement.
+Silvia Breiburd is an international teacher-trainer and education consultant who advocates for generationally friendly, sustainable leadership and teacher empowerment through action research and instructional coaching for school improvement.

 Learn More